JosephBerm/Advanced-React-Concepts/src/md/AdvancedTopics.md

 With context, we have this concept called **Store**, which is an object which stores the global state of our application.
 So, the way it works is we can "store" some data in the global store and use it in a component way deeper in level of the tree.

-Basically any componenet can get data from the `store`.
+Basically any component can get data from the `store`.
 This is idea behind Redux.
 A few years later, React introduced this new concept called `Context`.
 With context, we can pass data down our component tree without prop drilling.
 So, in component 1, you create a context and in the third component you use the data inside the context.

 First lets use context in class components than in functional components.

 # Context in Class Components

 Create a new folder in the `src` folder and call it `context`.
-Inside this folder, create two new files, one called "MovieList.jsx" and "MoviePage.jsx".
+Inside this folder, create two new files, one called [MovieList.jsx][7] and [MoviePage.jsx][8].
 Create a class inside them by typing `rcc` and tabbing.
-Inside the MovieList componenet, just put a _lorem 10_ or anything.
+Inside the `MovieList` component, just put a _lorem 10_ or anything.
 Inside `MoviePage.jsx` render `MovieList`.

 > I've also changed the way App.jsx looks because the file is created as a function by default.
 I typed `rcc` and pasted the contents inside the class.